In this tutorial you'll learn to add sound, and to make the sound play in response to an interaction from the person using your effect.

 Let's make this sound stop in response to a tap on the device screen.

 Creating the patches you’ll need

-In the Inspector there are circles with arrows on in next to Play, Loop and Reset.
+In the Inspector there are arrows next to Play, Loop and Reset.
 Clicking these will create patches, representing that property.

-Click the circle next to Play to create a patch and open the Patch Editor.
+Click the arrow next to Play to create a patch and open the Patch Editor.

 Next create a Screen Tap patch.
 This is one of many interaction patches included in Spark AR Studio.
 It will detect when someone touches the screen of their device when using the effect.

 To add this patch to your project:

 You’ve now got 2 patches in the Patch Editor.